Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 After preying on them.
 Source: The Rothwell Charnel Chapel project: The Digital Ossuary

-Modern historians are reluctant to support the suggestion Holy Trinity was originally well-lit and decorated so it could show off trophies hunted in Rockingham Forest.
-And that labelling its former hunting trophies as 'medieval funerary practices' doesn't change what they really are.
-A scientifically-minded few do, however, agree that 'pray' is pronounced the same as 'prey'.
+Modern historians are reluctant to support the suggestion Holy Trinity was originally well-lit and decorated so that it could show off trophies hunted in Rockingham Forest.
+And that labelling its former hunting trophies as 'medieval funerary practices' doesn't change what they really were.

-Historians also tell us Holy Trinity church was much larger until 1673, 7 when it was downsized, then more or less abandoned.
+Historians do tell us Holy Trinity church was much larger until 1673, 7 when it was downsized, then more or less abandoned.
 This following a lightning strike 8 and one of those earthquakes to which England's Midlands seem so enigmatically prone.
 For more evidence of England's strange 17th century weather and its 18th century aftermath, see Desert Islands of Eastern England.

-Remnant agger below Collyweston scarp.
+Remnant agger stub below Collyweston scarp.
 Google Maps

 It's called a dakhma.
 Source: Trinity of Old-World Secrets